Titanic tragedy still fascinates 100 years later

 They were joined by lesser lights such as Margaret, now popularly referred to as "Molly", Brown.
 Born in Missouri to Irish immigrants, Brown's husband, from whom she had separated by the time of the voyage, had made a fortune in mining.

-Other people travelled in less luxurious quarters, including Clear Annie Cameron, a 35-year old personal maid in London seeking her opportunity in America.
+Other people traveled in less luxurious quarters, including Clear Annie Cameron, a 35-year old personal maid in London seeking her opportunity in America.

 For many, the separation of class and wealth ended when the Titanic sank beneath the waves.
 There are no photographs of the Titanic's final moments.